-The total number of permits valid as 31st December, 2024 which on includes Contract Carriage Permit, Goods Permit.
-National Permit.
-Private Service Vehicle Permit, Stage Carriage Permit and Tourist Permit are 61379.
+The total number of permits valid as on 31st December, 2024 which includes Contract Carriage Permit, Goods Permit, National Permit, Private Service Vehicle Permit, Stage Carriage Permit and Tourist Permit are 61379.
 The detailed breakup is given in table No. 13.4

-Category Wise Break Up of Permits
+Table No. 13.4 Category Wise Break Up of Permits